 Two different floor coverings to do two different jobs

-Unlike direct pressure laminate, where all the layers are pressed together at the same time, high pressure laminate (HPL) is pressed in multiple stages and the layers are ‘fused’ together using heat and a resin coated sheet, often with thicker base and wear layers.
+Unlike laminate, where all the layers are pressed together at the same time, high pressure laminate (HPL) is pressed in multiple stages and the layers are ‘fused’ together using heat and a resin coated sheet, often with thicker base and wear layers.

 HPL is the preferred choice in a commercial setting, office or restaurant etc., where a stunning look needs to be combined with a more rigid structure and a ‘bulletproof’ surface.
-However, it can also provide an attractive alternative to DPL in those areas around the home that receive a high footfall and are more susceptible to scratching and staining.
+However, it can also provide an attractive alternative to laminate in those areas around the home that receive a high footfall and are more susceptible to scratching and staining.

 HPL is the ultimate luxury laminate floor; beautiful to look at, strong, stable and resilient.